 If more than one person is editing a document, you'll see an icon at the bottom of the screen that shows how many other people are currently editing it.
 You can see their names by clicking the icon.

-Co-authoring works a little differently in each Office program.
+Co-authoring works slightly differently in each Office program.
 For example, in Word 2013 you won't see everyone's changes to the document as they make them.
-Instead, every time you save the document it will update to show everyone's changes.
+Instead, each time you save the document it will update to show everyone's changes.
 Also, co-authoring does not work in Excel 2013, but it does work if everyone is using Excel in Office Online.